 Playground Behaviour Step Example of behaviour Consequence Recording oble the Verbal reminder Not following instructions.
 Not following Diamond Rules.
-Next time it will be a yellow card None ound buk e sent to Yellow Card Repeating the same offence.
+Next time it will be a yellow card None ound bubble e sent to the Yellow Card Repeating the same offence.
 Unkind behaviour.
 Swearing- not malicious.
-Go to "bubble" and miss 5 minutes In lunchtime folder in in playgr Hhey will b Orange Card Repeating same offence.
+Go to "bubble" and miss 5 minutes In lunchtime folder emain in playgrou point they will be ole.
+Orange Card Repeating same offence.
 Swearing- minor words in malicious context.
 Minor damage to inexpensive property.
 Rough play-unintentional injury to another.
 Go to "bubble" and miss 10 minutes In lunchtime folder.
-Recorded on CRoms by the staff member who witnessed the behaviour Stage 1 children to remain in playground bubble card is issues; at that point they will be sent to the SLT bubble.
+Recorded on CPoms by the staff member who witnessed the behaviour EYFS and Key Stage 1 children to remain in playground bubble unless a red card is issues; at that point they will be sent to the SLT bubble.
 Red Card Repeating same offence.
 Violence of any kind.
 Damage to property.
 Severe targeted.
 Swearing.
 Bullying behaviour of any kind.
 Go to "bubble" and miss 15 minutes In lunchtime folder.
-Recorded on CPoms by the staff member who witnessed the behaviour EYFS and Key Stage unless a red card is i At breaktimes, the bubble is on the playground.
+Recorded on CROMS by the staff member who witnessed the behaviour EYFS and Key Stag unless a red card At breaktimes, the bubble is on the playground.
 At lunchtimes, the bubble is in the middle classroom with a member of SLT.